eemalzazaii/portfolio/README.md

 # Data Analyst | Bi Analyst | Cybersecurity Analyst
 ------------------------------------------------
 ### PROFESSIONAL SUMMERY
+Results-driven Data Analyst with 3 years of experience in collecting, analyzing, and interpreting data to drive business decisions.
+Proficient in SQL, Python/R, Excel, Tableau/Power BI, and statistical analysis.
+Strong problem-solving skills with a keen eye for identifying trends and generating actionable insights.
+Adept at creating dashboards, reports, and predictive models to optimize performance.
+Passionate about transforming complex data into clear, strategic recommendations for stakeholders.

 ### EDUCATION
 + Bachelor of Computer Sciense
 + Google Data Analytics Professional Certificate